ruslan-valis/laravel-docker-compose/README.md

 ### Initial configuration
 Environment variables via `.env` files are used to manage both docker and application environment settings.

-Basic list of environment variables is provided in `.env.dist`.
+Basic list of environment variables is provided in `.env.example`.
-However, in order to run project locally, you need to have `.env.local`, which can be copied from `.env.dist` and updated with necessary environment variables.
+However, in order to run project locally, you need to have `.env`, which can be copied from `.env.example` and updated with necessary environment variables.

-By default, `.env.dist` should contain values to start project out of the box locally.
+By default, `.env.example` should contain values to start project out of the box locally.

 ### Building environment
 In order to build and run the project using docker-compose, you can use the next command: